 If your budgie is being overly loud, you should also scrutinize its cage or environment.

 - Are there enough budgie toys available?
-Have you rotated them recently to keep things exciting?
+Have you changed them recently to keep things exciting?

 - Is there something scary going on, like wild birds appearing in the window?